Ahmed Shihab-Eldin: Career

-He formerly worked at Huffington Post, The New York Times and Vice, and was a senior reporter for Al Jazeera Plus from 2017 through 2020.
+Shihab-Eldin started his career at PBS, and also formerly worked at Huffington Post, The New York Times and Vice, and, after joining Al Jazeera English in 2009, was a senior reporter for Al Jazeera Plus from 2017 through 2020.
 He produced several documentaries for Wide Angle on PBS and others for Vice on HBO.

-In 2020, during the COVID-19 pandemic, he began moving towards other creative pursuits, creating a parody account on the short video platform TikTok and suggesting that he might begin podcasting.
+In 2020, during the COVID-19 pandemic, Shihab-Eldin began moving towards other creative pursuits, creating a parody account on the short video platform TikTok and suggesting that he might begin podcasting.
 He replied, in character, to a video by the Instagram and YouTube star Faiza Rammuny and it went viral, launching this leg of his career.
 He published his first book, Demanding Dignity, in 2021.

 In 2023, he produced and presented an investigative documentary Queer Egypt Under Attack for BBC News focussing on the treatment of LGBT people in Egypt.
+The same year, he was featured in the Jordanian film The Red Sea Makes Me Wanna Cry, which premiered at the Cannes Film Festival and was awarded in the short film category at the El Gouna Film Festival.
+He then acted in the 2024 queer short film All the Men I Met but Never Dated, and in the 2025 film Palestine 36, in the role of Maher.

+Having previously been an adjunct professor in Digital Media at his alma mater, the Columbia University's Graduate School of Journalism, since December 2025 Shihab-Eldin has been teaching Storytelling and Communication at the University of Bari, Italy.

 Awards and recognition

-In 2008, he won a Webby Award for master's digital media project, "Defining Middle Ground: The Next Generation of Muslim New Yorkers."
+In 2008, Shihab-Eldin won a Webby Award for master's digital media project, "Defining Middle Ground: The Next Generation of Muslim New Yorkers."

+In 2012, he was nominated for an Emmy Award for Most Innovative Program in 2012, for creating and co-hosting the Al Jazeera interactive talk show The Stream.

-In 2023 he won he won an Amnesty International UK Media Award in Digital Creativity for his documentary Queer Egypt Under Attack, which also earned him a British Journalism Award for Social Affairs, Diversity & Inclusion.
+In 2023, Shihab-Eldin won an Amnesty International UK Media Award in Digital Creativity for his BBC documentary Queer Egypt Under Attack, which also earned him a British Journalism Award for Social Affairs, Diversity & Inclusion.

+Shihad-Eldin speaking at a protest against the Gaza genocide in Hyde Park, Sydney in December 2024.

 In December 2024, he shared Amnesty International Australia's inaugural Human Rights Defender Award with Palestinian journalists Bisan Owda, Plestia Alaqad, and Anas Al-Sharif for "the significant impact of their fearless reporting on the alleged genocide in Gaza, their innovative use of social media and citizen journalism to challenge traditional narratives and their ability to inspire action for justice."